 Primarily, it is recommended to use AI applications acquired by UEF, the provider of which has an agreement on the processing of personal data.

 With the help of AI-generated answers, you can quickly familiarize yourself with a new topic: what it is about, what kind of aspects are involved.
 AI is also a good tool in defining concepts.
-Read more about exploring the topic and concepts (without AI) in the Guide to Information Retrieval.
+Read more about exploring the topic and concepts in the Guide to Information Retrieval.

 You can proceed in two ways.
 In both cases, be prepared for the possibility that AI may “hallucinate,” i.e., produce inaccurate text.